WP Super Cache: Ultimate Guide to Speed Setup and Optimization

 Further down the Advanced section, you have a bunch more useful settings.
 If the Enable Dynamic Caching checkbox is selected, WP Super Cache will cache dynamic content like ads, visitor counters, etc.

 Users who frequently publish posts will likely want to enable the Clear All Cache Files When a Post or Page is Published/Updated feature.
-It ensures that whenever you publish new content, the cache is cleared, and visitors see it right away.
+It ensures that the cache is cleared whenever you publish new content, and visitors see it right away.

 The Only Refresh Current Page when Comments are Made could be useful for websites with lots of comments.
 For the rest – it’s likely to make virtually no difference.

 The last thing in this section is the Late init.
 Display Cached Files After WordPress has Loaded.
-It’s designed to fix an error message that says, “super cache dynamic page detected but late init not set.”
+It’s designed to fix an error message that says, “Super cache dynamic page detected but late init not set.”
 If you haven’t encountered this error, you’re better off leaving the option disabled.

 Scrolling further down, you’ll see that WP Super Cache lets you choose where your cached content will be stored.
 By default, the plugin creates a new folder inside the wp-content directory and puts the cached files inside.
 You can change the location from the plugin’s settings page by entering a new path in the Cache Location field.
 WP Super Cache creates the new directory and moves all cached files automatically.
-Still, you need to make sure the parent folder exists, and the server user has Write access to it.
+Still, you need to ensure the parent folder exists, and the server user has Write access to it.

 Garbage collection

 The Expiry Time & Garbage Collection section lets you decide when the cached files become invalid and when they get deleted.
 If you keep the cache valid for too long, you could end up serving outdated content to users.
-And if the invalid files don’t get deleted often enough, the server could soon run out of disk space.
+And if the invalid files aren’t deleted often enough, the server could soon run out of disk space.

-The Cache Timeout field determines the period of time after which the cache is no longer considered valid.
+The Cache Timeout field determines the period after which the cache is no longer considered valid.
 By default, WP Super Cache sets the cache timeout at 1,800 seconds (30 minutes).
 Despite this, the settings page says that 3,600 seconds (1 hour) should be a good enough starting point for most websites.

 Obviously, the best value for this field depends on the type of website you’re running.
 If you post frequently, you’re better off with a shorter timeout period, as it would ensure your visitors get to see all the new content.
 Analogically, if you make very few updates – you can set a longer timeout.

 Below the Cache Timeout field, you have the tools to schedule WP Super Cache’s Garbage Collection.
 As the name suggests, the Garbage collection service regularly checks for cache files that are no longer valid and deletes them.
-By default, WP Super Cache performs these checks once every 10 minutes, but you can change this and configure the plugin to send you email notifications whenever the garbage collection service has deleted old cache files.
+By default, WP Super Cache performs these checks once every 10 minutes.
+Still, you can change this and configure the plugin to send you email notifications whenever the garbage collection service has deleted old cache files.

 When you’re ready with the configuration, click Change Expiration to save the changes.